AguaClara/UASB/UASB_Manual_Spring2018.md

 #### Pulse Flow: Siphon
 ![Siphon](/Images/Siphon.jpg)
-<p align="center">Figure XX: Proposed design for a siphon as a means to deliver pulse flow to the reactor. </p>
+<p align="center">Figure 7: Proposed design for a siphon as a means to deliver pulse flow to the reactor. </p>

 An alternate system of delivering pulse flow, as proposed by Professor Weber-Shirk, is through a siphon.
 The proposed design involves a holding tank that drains from the bottom, and is siphoned off into a flow splitter box once a certain volume in the tank is reached.
 Monroe suggests a 12 mm pipe would be sufficient for siphoning, as long as the siphon is preceded by at least 6 mm screens, which is the proposed screen size for the UASB reactor.
 The IAWWTF uses 6 mm screens.
 The main benefits of this design are that it includes no moving parts and can be scaled for larger reactors.